Submissions

 Please note that if your manuscript is accepted for publication after the review process, we will require a final version of the manuscript for copyediting that addresses the following:

-1) Include author names, affiliations, biography statements, manuscript title, abstract, and keywords in the manuscript.
+1. Include author names, affiliations, biography statements, manuscript title, abstract, and keywords in the manuscript.

-2) If you have used a Reference Management System (eg. Endnote, Mendeley, Zotero) you need to convert all references to plain text before submitting your revised manuscript.
+2. If you have used a Reference Management System (e.g., Endnote, Mendeley, Zotero), you need to convert all references to plain text before submitting your revised manuscript.

-4) If you have used any figures, please ensure that we are given high quality, clear images (1200 dpi for line art, 600 dpi for grayscale and 300 dpi for colour).
+4. If you have used any figures, please ensure that we are given high quality, clear images (1200 dpi for line art, 600 dpi for grayscale, and 300 dpi for colour).

 Open Access Policy (including APC)

-Authors will never be charged to submit or publish a manuscript through Critical Gambling Studies, and all articles will be made available under a Creative Commons license, as indicated in the Copyright and Licensing section in the Submission guidelines.
+Critical Gambling Studies is a diamond open-access journal, meaning that authors will never be charged to submit or publish a manuscript through Critical Gambling Studies.
+All articles are made available under a Creative Commons license, as indicated in the Copyright Notice at the bottom of the Submission guidelines.

 Every participant in the peer-review and publication process—including, authors, editors, editorial board members, and reviewers—must consider their conflicts of interest when participating in the process of article review and publication and must disclose all relationships that could be viewed as potential conflicts of interest.